 The start of the Grotto Canyon Ice Walk isn’t that pretty.
 You’ll see and hear the Baymag Mineral Processing Facility until you turn into the canyon, about a kilometre from the trailhead.
 Then it’s a fun kilometre to reach the frozen waterfalls.
 Most of this section is icy and very pretty.
 Good skaters would probably love the short smooth sections!

 Unfortunately, I hadn’t thought to research the location of the Grotto Canyon pictographs before my ice walk but I did do some online searching after.
 According to the Mountain Nature and Culture Podcast, they are found at the narrowest point in the valley on the left hand rock face just before you reach the frozen waterfalls.

 At the waterfalls, there’s a rough ice slide that some kids were enjoying.
 Adults might find the sliding a little too hard on their rear ends.

 Many people stop at the waterfalls but don’t.
 Continue up through the pretty canyon for about 10 minutes to reach a valley.
 Up on your left, hoodoos and a cave are visible.
 The steep hike to the cave is easy enough to do, BUT it’s tricky coming down.
 When I was there people were dislodging scree and rocks, so I wouldn’t recommend it.

-All three ice walks in Alberta are super fun to do but I’d be hard pressed to pick a favourite.
+All four ice walks in Alberta are super fun to do but I’d be hard pressed to pick a favourite.
 They’re all so different!
-The ice walks are a great introduction to hiking because of the high fun factor – and it’s a treat this year in particular to be outdoors, smiling and having a good time.
+The ice walks in Alberta are a great introduction to hiking because of the high fun factor – and it’s a treat this year in particular to be outdoors, smiling and having a good time.